Information for service dog owners, businesses, landlords, and the general public

 - A person who uses a wheelchair may use a long, retractable leash to allow her service animal to pick up or retrieve items.
 She may not allow the dog to wander away from her and must maintain control of the dog, even if it is retrieving an item at a distance from her.

-- A returning veteran who has PTSD and has great difficulty entering unfamiliar spaces may have a dog that is trained to enter a space, check to see that there are no threats, then come back and signal that it is safe to enter.
+- A returning veteran who has PTSD who has great difficulty entering unfamiliar spaces may have a dog that is trained to enter a space, check to see that there are no threats, then come back and signal that it is safe to enter.
 The dog must be off its leash to do this job, but may be leashed at other times.

 Service dogs are not allowed to bark repeatedly in a lecture hall, theater, library, or other quiet place.
 However, if a dog barks just once, or barks because someone has provoked it (which some people like to do, believe it or not), this would not mean that the dog is out of control.

-Stores and Restaurants
+Stores & Restaurants

 Most fully trained service dogs are trained lay quietly by their handler.
 For example, in a restaurant, the dog can lay under the table or, if there’s no room under the table, to lay quietly by the side of the table but not in the way of the waitstaff.
 It would be helpful if the host or hostess consider this and direct patrons with service dogs to the best location.
-When at a retail store, service dogs are trained to stay, sit, or lay right next to their handler who is shopping, not be wandering around!

 At the Gym

-Service dogs are also allowed into the exercise gym with their handler.
-This is another very good reason people should not be slamming down weights!
 It would be very helpful for a trainer or other employee to point out a good location for the dog.
-Remember, the handler needs to be in physical control of the dog, or in hearing range of the dog.
+Remember, the handler needs to be in physical control or in hearing range of the dog.
 For example, if they are using a pool to work out, the dog needs to be laying by the side of the pool, but not too close as to be splashed or laying in a puddle of chlorinated water, which can cause a rash!

 When their handler is busy at recreational activities, a service dog should still be close at hand, but if they need to be out of the way for safety reasons (like a swinging golf club), they should be tethered a safe distance away.
 For example, a service dog could be tethered to a nearby telephone pole, fence, or bench while the handler has fun at a golfing range or batting cage.